ricardomm7/leaflink/docs/sprintA/us002/01.requirements-engineering/Readme.md

 > **Question:** When are creating a job that already exit, what the system do?
 >
 > **Answer:** By definition a set can´t have duplicates.
-Assuring no duplicates is not a business rule is a tecnichal issue.
+Assuring no duplicates is not a business rule is a technical issue.

 > **Question:** Is it relevant to associate a specific area or sector with each Job?
 (For example, "Gardener" would be placed in the "Maintenance" sector)
 >